34th World Science Fiction Convention: Guests of honor

-The Professional Guest of Honor at the convention was former Kansas Citian, Robert A. Heinlein.
+The Professional Guest of Honor at the convention was former Kansas Citian Robert A. Heinlein.
 He did not prepare a formal guest of honor speech.
 Still, he gave a generally well-received one immediately following the convention's Hugo Awards ceremony at the nearby Art Deco-inspired Music Hall section of the Kansas City Municipal Auditorium.
 Heinlein came with an alarm clock, put it on his center stage podium, and spoke casually until his preset time period ended with the alarm going off.
 Heinlein was previously the Guest of Honor at the 3rd Worldcon (1941) and the 19th Worldcon (1961).
 He remains the only science fiction writer honored three times by the annual World Science Fiction Convention.
 Heinlein attended many MidAmeriCon events, including a blood donation drive and later donor reception at the nearby Hotel Continental, one of the Worldcon's overflow hotels.
 Being someone with a very rare blood type, Heinlein had organized the blood drive and reception to honor those anonymous donors who had donated blood, saving lives during surgeries, including his own earlier in the decade.

+As part of Heinlein's speech at the Hugo awards ceremony, he cautioned the audience to be prepared for the next war, which he said was coming.
+He didn't specify an enemy, just promoting the idea of preparation for an inevitable event.
+Coming just a couple of years after the end of the war in Vietnam, this was an unwelcome message for many of the people in the audience, and he received some boos from people tired of war.

 Longtime fan artist George Barr was the convention's Fan Guest of Honor.
 He created MidAmeriCon's official black-and-white logo artwork and painted the full-color, wrap-around dust jacket artwork used on the convention's 8.5″ × 11″ hardcover program book.
 Barr's hardcover art book, Upon the Winds of Yesterday from Donald F. Grant, Publisher, also made its debut at MidAmeriCon.
 It collects many examples of Barr's color and black-and-white fantasy and science fiction illustration.

-Well known, long time fan and fan writer and professional science fiction and mystery writer Wilson Tucker (aka Bob Tucker) served as the convention's Toastmaster.
+Well-known long-time fan and fan writer and professional science fiction and mystery writer Wilson Tucker (aka Bob Tucker) served as the convention's Toastmaster.